Taiwan Hikes

 What Are the Regulations for Hiking in Snow Season in Taiwan?

-The snow season in high mountains often starts in January and ends in March.
+The snow season in high mountains usually starts in December and ends in March.
 Please click "ctrl + F" for PC or "Command-F" for Mac and type "snow" on this page to search for the documents.

 The first one is always the team leader and the team leader must sign and put the date in the form.
 Please remember to put each member's name and check the boxes that meet your conditions.